Eagle Grove High School

 Eagle Grove High School is a rural public high school located in Eagle Grove, Iowa.
 It is part of the Eagle Grove Community School District.

 Overview

 The school district is the largest district in Wright county and draws students from the towns of Eagle Grove, Thor, Vincent, Woolstock, and surrounding areas in Iowa.

 The mascot of Eagle Grove High School (EGHS) is the eagle, and school colors are purple and gold.
 The school song is set to the tune of the Notre Dame Victory March.

 Notable clubs at this school include Future Business Leaders of America (FBLA), Spanish Club, Fellowship of Christian Athletes (FCA), Future Farmers of America (FFA), National Honor Society (NHS), Student Council, and others.

 Athletics

-The Eagles participate in the Top of Iowa Conference in the following sports:
+The Eagles participate in the North Central Conference (Iowa) in the following sports: